What is the best way to lose weight?

-I love helping a serial yoyo dieter with their weight loss journey, so that they lose weight efficiently.
+I love helping a serial yoyo dieter with their weight loss journey, so that they find the best way to lose weight for them.

 One of the questions I ask in my initial consultation is “have you ever sought help before?”
 For the client with anxiety the answer is quite different.
 They will list the specialist help they have received, the medication they have used and what the doctor has said.
 When I ask this question during a weight loss initial consultation the response is a list of diets.
 Weight Watchers, Slimmers World, The Atkins diet, The Cambridge Diet, Lighter Life, and the list goes on.